 Similar is the case with Wait But Why.
 They managed to scale their blog to over a million visitors a month in under a year by posting just one blog post a week.

-A major reason is their high-quality standards.
+A major reason is its high-quality standards.

 They don’t publish an A grade post, but instead notch it up to an A++.

-If you research well and maintain high quality standards, you will see that quantity always gets triumphed by quality.
+If you research well and maintain high-quality standards, you will see that quantity always gets triumphed by quality.